 Today, the region is designated as an area of outstanding natural beauty (AONB) due to its unique landscapes and variety of wildlife, which includes many endangered species.
 Covering nearly 800-square miles, much of the Cotswolds is set in the central counties of Oxfordshire and Gloucestershire, with Stratford-upon-Avon considered the most northerly point, and the city of Bath on the southern edge.

 Whilst wool trading has declined, agriculture remains the most important industry, with over 80% of land in the Cotswolds dedicated to farming; both for crop growing and sheep grazing.
 Many of the iconic features of the region remain, including honey-coloured stone cottages and historic churches, both bi-products of the widespread wealth created by the wool industry.
 These features, along with the beautiful countryside setting, make the Cotswolds Britain’s most desirable rural area to live.

-There are so many charming and historic villages scattered throughout the Cotswolds countryside.
-Places like Bibury, which is described by some as the ‘prettiest village in England’ has been visited by both Henry T Ford, and Japan’s Emperor Hirohito.
-Here they found the beautiful Arlington Row; a stunning row of cottages built in the 1380’s which are now one of the iconic images of the Cotwolds.
+Charming countryside, quaint villages and sheep grazing the fields.
+Explore the Cotswolds and you’ll see all of these things.
+There are many charming villages to visit throughout the region, but none more beautiful than Bibury, described by some as the ‘Prettiest village in England’.
+Here you’ll find the beautiful Arlington Row; a stunning terrace of cottages built in the 1380’s, which are now one of the most iconic sights in the Cotswolds.

-Find out more about our Cotswolds tours and start your adventure now!
+Find out more about our Cotswolds tours and join us to explore!